agoose77/phd-thesis/content/2400-texat-tpc.md

 :width: 400px
 :align: center

 The segmentation plan of the MicroMeGaS anode.
 There are three distinct regions: a central column of $6\times 128$ pads, and two side regions with 64 interleaved rows (strips) and columns (chains).
 The strips are formed from single electrodes, whilst the chains are formed from staggered readout pads that are electrically connected together.
 Note that the measurements in this figure were subsequently revised for fabrication.
-Figure adapted from {cite:ps}`koshchiy_texas_2020`.
+Figure adapted from Ref. {cite:ps}`koshchiy_texas_2020`.
 :::

 +++